Hucclecote 2026 Tournament

 - Play fairly – I won’t cheat, complain or waste time.

-- Respect my team-mates, the other team, the referee and my coach/manager.
+- Respect my team-mates, the other team, the referee or my coach/manager.

 - Play by the rules, as directed by the referee.